Comet Tuning Guide¶

 Memory Tuning¶

-The recommended way to share memory between Spark and Comet is to set spark.memory.offHeap.enabled=true
+The recommended way to allocate memory for Comet is to set spark.memory.offHeap.enabled=true

 .
 This allows